everyonce/aws-lambda-zombie-workshop/1 - Typing Indicator/README.md

 8\.
 Select the blue **Save** button and click **OK** if a pop up asks you to confirm that you want to switch to Lambda integration.
 Then grant access for API Gateway to invoke the Lambda function by clicking "OK" again.
 This 2nd popup asks you to confirm that you want to allow API Gateway to be able to invoke your Lambda function.

 9\.
-Click the **Method Execution** back button to return to the method execution overview page.
+Click the **<- Method Execution** back button to return to the method execution overview page.
 You'll now tell API Gateway what types of HTTP response types you want your API to expose.
 Click the **Method Response** section of the Method Execution Flow.

 10\.
 Add a 200 HTTP Status response.
 Click "Add Response", type "200" in the status code text box and then click the little checkmark to save the method response, as shown below.
 ![Method Response](/Images/Typing-Step10.png)